 McDonald's Cashier Resume

-This is a template targeted toward the fast food business - McDonald’s or some other fast food chain.
+This is a template targeted toward the fast food business, specifically McDonald’s.
+Customize it to suit any fast food chain restaurant.

 Supermarket Cashier Resume

-This is a good cashier resume sample that’s easy to adapt for someone with a lot of job skills or for someone wanting to craft a head cashier resume or apply for another lead cashier position in high volume retail.
+This is a good cashier resume sample that’s easy to adapt for someone with a lot of job skills or for someone wanting to craft a head cashier resume.

 Information Clerk Cashier Resume